enricobottazzi/ZK-SBT/README.md

     Operator:  3,  // 3 means "greater than"
 ```

-The SBT owner starting from the signed claim and the verifier's query can generate a proof that includes:
+The ZK SBT owner starting from the signed claim and the verifier's query can generate a proof that includes:

 - The information contained inside a claim satisfies verifier's query
 - The claim was signed by issuer's key

 The proof is generated using the [`verify-claim`](./circuits/lib/verify-claim.circom) circuit.

-The proof is then verified inside the smart contract against the hashed signed inside the SBT.
+The proof is then verified inside the smart contract against the hashed signed inside the ZK SBT.
 The verifier smart contract does not have access to the information stored inside the claim.
 The verifier smart contract can apply further on-chain logic after the proof is verified.

 ![PrivateSBT](imgs/PrivateSBT.png "PrivateSBT")